 I wet felt my basic shapes (the same process that shrinks a wool jumper in the washing machine) and needlefelt the detail and the background using a barbed needle that entangles the wool fibres in a similar way to wet felting.

-The Brackenrigg Inn and the Quiet Site, Ullswater has a permanent exhibition of my work.The Lakeland Farm Visitor Centre, Ings, near Windermere is also currently hosting an exhibition.
+The Brackenrigg Inn and the Quiet Site, Ullswater has a permanent exhibition of my work.The Lakeland Farm Visitor Centre, Ings, near Windermere also has some of my work.
 I take commissions too.
 Felting someone’s sheep with its own wool is particularly satisfying.

 CraftCover.com recently wrote an article about my work If you would like to read it, click on the link.